Sumon-Kayal/Dino-Run-Chromatic-Edition/README.md

 A faithful, offline-first Chrome Dino clone with a chromatic day/night cycle, pterodactyls, persistent local leaderboard, and a full Web Audio sound engine.
-No network calls.
-No tracking.
-No dependencies.
+Completely offline — no network calls, tracking, or dependencies.

 > **Current version:** `0.7.0-beta`
 > See [CHANGELOG.md](CHANGELOG.md) for the full history.